 This list of toxin free holiday gifts is made with the goal of helping you chose healthy sustainable clutter free gifts that will being joy to both the recipient and the giver.

-What my kids are getting this year from me:
+My kids are getting this year:

 A craftsman tool box for my 6-year old, other family members will add in tools.